 Sunday Saves: Why We Chose Black Windows

-Today, we’re talking windows – who we partnered with, finishes and the specific styles.
+Today, we’re talking windows – who we partnered with, finishes, and the specific styles.

 With a newly launched partnership in 2020 with Pella Windows, we were elated to make this selection for our personal home.
-Our local Pella team is top notch, informative, eager and true partners in the success of our business.
+Our local Pella team is top-notch, informative, eager, and true partners in the success of our business.
 Our conversations started early, this is the first decision we make in all of our client projects – including our own home.
 Before we’re digging in the ground we have the windows selected.

 We chose the Architect Series for our home, more specifically the Architect Traditional Series.
 Black wood windows with three unique styles.

 The craftsmanship of our home called for wood windows, and we knew the Architect Series would stand up to our modern Tudor aesthetic.
 These windows feature durable EnduraClad® exterior finish and exclusive wood protection.
-And they’re backed by the best limited lifetime warranty for the industry.
+And they’re backed by the best limited lifetime warranty in the industry.

-So WHY did we go with all black windows, and why did we break the rules to mix and match our window styles?
+So why did we go with all-black windows, and why did we break the rules to mix and match our window styles?

 The remainder of the home has casement windows for a clean and modern flare and a side by side picture window in the living room.
 It was decided we did not need these windows to be operational and prioritized the view to the backyard.
 When using picture windows, it’s easier to have a larger opening with an oversized glass pane.

-If you’re in the early stages of planning your remodel or new construction home, here is an easy 5 step guide to making your selection, smart window shopping.
+If you’re in the early stages of planning your remodel or new construction home, here is an easy 5-step guide to making your selection, smart window shopping.